 We have both ground level garden beds and a number of raised beds for vegetables, fruits, flowers and herbs.
-In addition to the wide variety of annual vegetables we also grow many perennial fruits: raspberries, strawberries, hardy kiwi, juneberries, honeyberries, gooseberries and currants (a student favorite!).
+In addition to the wide variety of annual vegetables we also grow many perennial fruits: raspberries, strawberries, hardy kiwi, juneberries, honeyberries, gooseberries and currants.
 There is a small orchard with apple, pear, cherry and plum trees, as well as a pergola with hardy grapevines.
 We also maintain a pollinator garden filled with native wildflowers and tend a small rain garden.

 Who uses the garden?

 Programming at Blooming Heights includes learners from all ages from the Early Childhood Family Education program to students in grades K-12 and extending into adult enrichment classes.
 Students in our district start seeds in early spring using grow labs in their classrooms and transplant the seedlings outdoors before the end of the school year.

-Student involvement is integral to the upkeep of the garden and they help with all planting, weeding, watering, and harvesting.
-During the summer, K-6th grade students in Adventure Club take most of the responsibility for tending the garden.
-In addition to planting, watering and weeding, they harvest fruits and vegetables for weekly cooking lessons and run a produce stand at a nearby farmer’s market.
-Any produce that is not used for cooking or sold at the farmer’s market is preserved for use by the Family and Consumer Science (FACS) classes during the school year or donated to the local food shelf.
+Student involvement is integral to the upkeep of the garden and they help with planting, weeding, watering, and harvesting.
+During the summer, our High School Summer Assistants take most of the responsibility for tending the garden.
+In addition to planting, watering and weeding, and they harvest fruits and vegetables for weekly cooking lessons.
+Any produce that is not used for cooking is preserved for use by the Family and Consumer Science (FACS) classes during the school year or donated to the local food shelf.